Daniel Huss

-Daniel Huss (born 4 October 1979) is a Luxembourgian footballer who played as a striker for CS Grevenmacher in Luxembourg's domestic National Division until 2014.
+Daniel Huss (born 4 October 1979) is a Luxembourgish footballer who played as a striker for CS Grevenmacher in Luxembourg's domestic National Division until 2014.

 Club career

-Huss came through the youth ranks at local side CS Grevenmacher and joined Belgians Standard Liège at 17 years of age only to leave them for the reserves of FC Kaiserslautern after only half a season.
+Huss came through the youth ranks at local side CS Grevenmacher and joined Belgians Standard Liège at 17 years of age only to leave them for the reserves of 1.
+FC Kaiserslautern after only half a season.
 He rejoined Grevenmacher the next season to start a longer-lasting and prolific career with them.
 He was club captain when he won their first ever league title with Grevenmacher in 2003 and made it a league and cup double by scoring the winning goal in the 1-0 cup final defeat of Etzella Ettelbruck.
 Also, he became the league's top goalscorer that year by scoring 22 goals.

 He also scored a goal in the 2008 cup final, a 4–1 defeat of Victoria Rosport.